hidr0c/Basic-MVP-Website-For-Interview/README.md

 Purpose
 -------
-This project was created as part of an internship application (internship submission / portfolio).
+This project was created as part of an internship application (internship submission).
 It demonstrates frontend UI, client-side filtering and a simple backend structure using NestJS.

 Big thanks
 ----------